AbyssalSoda/obsidian-quick-arrange/README.md

 | `.js$`      | suffix-exact-match         | items that end with `.js`              |
 | `!.go$`     | inverse-suffix-exact-match | items that do not end with `.go`       |

-## Installation

-### Using BRAT

-This is the recommended method as you'll receive automatic updates.

-1. Install the BRAT plugin
-    - Open `Settings` -> `Community plugins`
-    - Click `Browse`, and search for "BRAT"
-    - Install the latest version of BRAT
-2. Install the Bartender plugin
-    - Open `Settings` -> `BRAT`
-    - In the `Beta Plugin List` section, click `Add Beta plugin`
-    - Specify this repository: `TehBrian/obsidian-bartender`
-3. Enable the Bartender plugin
-    - Open `Settings` -> `Community plugins`
-    - In the `Installed plugins` section, enable the checkbox next to Bartender
-    - Restart Obsidian

-### Manually

-Copy `main.js`, `styles.css`, and `manifest.json` into a folder inside your Obsidian vault's plugin folder (`VaultFolder/.obsidian/plugins/obsidian-bartender/...`).